begmaroman/go-micro-boilerplate/README.md

 ### Install [protoc][protoc]

-Гse Protobufs as part of our toolchain so you need to [grab a release][protoc] from upstream before you can create a project.
+Use Protobufs as part of our toolchain so you need to [grab a release][protoc] from upstream before you can create a project.
 On macOS you can do this with just `brew install protobuf`, if you'd like.
 On Linux try to do the following: